DataDog/integrations-core/cassandra/README.md

 {{< img src="integrations/cassandra/cassandra.png" alt="Cassandra default dashboard" responsive="true" popup="true">}}
 ## Overview

-Get metrics from cassandra service in real time to:
+Get metrics from Cassandra service in real time to:

-* Visualize and monitor cassandra states
+* Visualize and monitor Cassandra states
-* Be notified about cassandra failovers and events.
+* Be notified about Cassandra failovers and events.

 ## Setup
 ### Installation

-The Cassandra check is packaged with the Agent, so simply [install the Agent][101] on your Cassandra nodes.
+The Cassandra check is included in the [Datadog Agent][101] package, so you don't need to install anything else on your Cassandra nodes.

 We recommend the use of Oracle's JDK for this integration.